u2204125/fee-management-system/.github/CICD.md

 When contributing to this project:

-1. All PRs trigger quality checks and preview deployments
+1. All PRs trigger build checks and preview deployments
-2. Security scans must pass before merging
+2. Code must pass all automated tests
 3. Performance audits verify no regressions
-4. Code must pass all automated tests
+4. Manual review required before merging

-The CI/CD pipeline ensures consistent, secure, and high-quality deployments for the BTF Fee Management System.
+The CI/CD pipeline ensures consistent and high-quality deployments for the BTF Fee Management System.